 Selegiline works by increasing the amount of dopamine, a chemical messenger that is needed to control movement in the brain.

-Joint pain, Insomnia (difficulty in sleeping), Peripheral edema, Influenza like symptoms, Depression, Dyspepsia, Cough
+Joint pain, Insomnia (difficulty in sleeping), Peripheral edema, Flu-like symptoms, Depression, Indigestion, Cough

 Available Medicine for Selegiline